 November 30, 1977 Bing Crosby's last Christmas special airs.
 The program was recorded in September, and Crosby died that October.
 The show is remembered for Crosby's unusual duet with David Bowie, where they sing a modified version of "Little Drummer Boy," with Bowie singing the new "Peace On Earth" lyrics composed by the show's writers.

-September 11, 1977 David Bowie appears on Bing Crosby's Merrie Olde Christmas special.
+September 11, 1977 David Bowie joins Bing Crosby to record the crooner's Merrie Olde Christmas special.
 Bowie refuses to sing "Little Drummer Boy" with Crosby, so his part is rewritten as "Peace On Earth."
-Crosby dies a month later, and the duet becomes a Christmas classic, growing even more popular when MTV starts playing the clip a few years later.
+Crosby dies a month later before the show airs, and the duet becomes a Christmas classic, growing even more popular when MTV starts playing the clip a few years later.

 December 10, 1974 The Rankin/Bass animated holiday special The Year Without A Santa Claus airs on ABC.More